esphome/esphome-docs/guides/faq.rst

     ESPHome uses mDNS to show online/offline state in the dashboard view.
 So for that feature to work you need to enable host networking mode

-    mDNS might not work if your Home Assistant server and your ESPHome node's are on different subnets.
+    mDNS might not work if your Home Assistant server and your ESPHome nodes are on different subnets.
 If your router supports Avahi, you are able to get mDNS working over different subnets.

     Just follow the next steps: